 This course is designed to facilitate the production of a play by EHS students.
-The class is focused on acting, but opportunities for production (lighting, costuming, set and sound design) are available.
-The course will end in the production of a play where the majority of students will be acting with some students choosing an aspect of production.
-This class is open to students of all experience in theater and are open to performing or have a serious interest in production or editing.
+The class is focused on production - lighting, costuming, set and sound design.
+The course will end in the production of a play.
+This class is open to students who have an interest in production or editing.